What is the Herfindahl-Hirschman index?

 - The maximum index score = 1 (which occurs in the case of a monopoly)

-- The minimum index score = 1/number of brands (which occurs if all brands have an equal market share)
+- The minimum index score = 1/number of brands (which occurs if all brands have an equal market share, which is highly unlikely)

 Let’s use an example marketplace with five brands – their market shares are as follows: